Moles (Nevi): Causes, Symptoms and Evaluation

 What are Moles?

 Moles, or scientifically termed as nevi, are benign skin growths that arise from the proliferation of melanocytes, the cells responsible for skin pigment.
 Typically brown or black, they can appear anywhere on the body, either singly or in clusters.
 Moles can be congenital (present at birth) or acquired later in life.
 Though mostly harmless, there's potential for moles to become malignant (melanoma), warranting regular self-examinations for any changes.
 Some people opt for mole removal due to cosmetic reasons or irritation.
+Patients should be aware that while most moles are harmless, regular skin checks are essential for early detection of any changes that might indicate skin cancer, such as melanoma.

 What Causes Moles?